 Everybody makes mistakes.
 But theft charges in Canada are no joke.

 What’s done is done, so instead of dwelling on the past, it’s important that you look to the future and plan out a strategy to get through these charges with the least amount of trouble.

 The Different Types of Theft Charges

-If the value exceeds $5000, the punishment is up to 10 years in prison.
+If the value of the theft in Canada exceeds $5000.00 CAD, the punishment is up to 10 years in prison.

-If the value is under $5000, the punishment is up to 2 years in prison.
+If the value of the theft in Canada is under $5000.00 CAD, the punishment is up to 2 years in prison.

 Various factors are considered by the court in determining an appropriate sentence.
 For example, theft from an employer (employee theft) is considered more serious and more deserving of significant punishment than a simple theft of opportunity.